 Fat Transfer vs. Breast Implants

-Breast augmentation has always been closely associated with breast implants — but did you know that there is another option for women seeking natural breast enhancement?
-Fat transfer to the breast is a rising solution that essentially uses liposuction to remove fat from other areas in the body to inject into the breasts.
-While not as widely popular as traditional implants, fat transfer breast augmentation has plenty of benefits that make it worth exploring.
+Breast augmentation has always been closely associated with breast implants, but some patients opt for a different method for breast enhancement – the fat transfer breast augmentation.
+This technique essentially uses liposuction to remove fat from other areas in the body to inject into the breasts.
+While not as widely popular as traditional implants, fat transfer breast augmentation has garnered recent social media and in-office patient interest that makes it worth exploring.

 Why This Matters: This means that your surgeon could transfer the exact same volume of fat into each breast in the exact same way, but the amount of fat actually retained long-term can potentially differ greatly.